Free AI Visibility + Awareness score

 Large language models like GPT-4 are trained on enormous datasets of web content.
 When they encounter a query like “who is a good personal injury lawyer in Mississauga,” they do not conduct a live search and evaluate firms in real time.
 Instead, they draw on patterns in their training data to generate a response.

-Three kinds of content are disproportionately represented in that training data and disproportionately influential in how the model responds: Reddit threads, Quora answers, and well-structured FAQ pages.
-There are several reasons.
+Three types of content are heavily overrepresented in that training data and shape how the model responds more than most: Reddit threads, Quora answers, and well-structured FAQ pages.
+Here is why.

 They match the query format.
-When a user asks “Who is a good X in Y?” the structure maps almost perfectly to Quora questions and Reddit threads that were written to answer exactly that question.
-The model is essentially pattern-matching the question to content that was structured to answer it.
+When a user asks “Who is a good X in Y?” the structure maps almost perfectly to Quora questions and Reddit threads written to answer exactly that question.
+The model is pattern-matching the question to content that was built to answer it.

 FAQ pages directly answer questions.
 A well-written FAQ page has Q&A pairs that look like the very queries people type into ChatGPT.
 If your FAQ answers the exact question someone is asking, your business becomes the source AI cites.
 It is that simple.

 Reddit and Quora are heavily weighted in training data.
 OpenAI, Anthropic, and Google all license Reddit data directly.
 Quora content is widely scraped.
-The volume of Q&A content in these sources is enormous, giving them significant weight in the model’s learned associations.
+The volume of Q&A content from these sources is enormous, and that volume shows up in the model’s learned associations.

 The research behind this

 This makes intuitive sense when you think about what the AI is optimizing for.
 It is not trying to replicate Google’s ranking algorithm.
-It is trying to answer the question “Who should I use?” and the most direct training signal for that question comes from content written by other people, recommending providers without a financial stake in the answer.
+It is trying to answer “Who should I use?” and the strongest training signal for that question comes from content written by people who have no financial stake in the answer.

 Strategy 1: Get named helpfully in Reddit threads